 Cybex Cloud Z

 This is the only car seat that can open into a complete lay-flat recline when it's out of the car.
-The Cybex Cloud Z has an easy-wash cover available, but it's a little heavier than most seats at 4.8kg.
+The Cybex Cloud Z is a little heavier than most seats at 4.8kg.
 Also, the ISOfix base can swivel making it easier to load and unload heavy babies.

 Maxi Cosi Pebble Pro

 Maxi Cosi is the biggest name in infant car seats and parents will often choose the Maxi Cosi Pebble Pro for aesthetic reasons.
 Maxi Cosi prides themselves on enhancing the parent experience.
 It has an easy-wash cover available and weighs 4.2kg.